Large and moderate deviations for a discrete-time marked Hawkes process: Introduction

 Where $A^{o}$ is the interior of $A$ and $\overline{A}$ is the closure of A. We say that the rate function $I$ is good if for any $m\ge0$, the level set $\{x\in X:I(x)\le m \text{, }m\ge0\}$ is compact.
-In addition to Dembo and Zeitouni \cite{Dembo}, we also refer to Varadhan \cite{VaradhanII} for a survey on large deviations.
+In addition to \cite{Dembo}, we also refer to \cite{VaradhanII} for a survey on large deviations.

-\subsection{Large deviations for Hawkes Processes}
+\subsection{Large deviations for Hawkes processes}

-We first review some large deviations results for continuous-time Hawkes processes in the literature.
-We recall that the intensity of a unmarked linear Hawkes process is given by
+We first review some large deviations results for Hawkes processes in the literature.
+We recall that the intensity of a unmarked linear Hawkes process with empty past history, i.e. $N(-\infty,0]=0$, is given by